-The SEAT Leon ST estate joins the Leon hatchback and Leon SC line-up for first time bringing practicality, sharp handling and style
+The SEAT Leon ST estate joins the hatchback and SC in the Leon line-up, bringing practicality, sharp handling and style

 The ST line-up mirrors the five-door’s, with S, SE Dynamic Technology, SE Technology, FR Technology, Xcellence Technology and Cupra 300 trim levels, and power coming from a selection of turbocharged petrol and diesel engines.
-These include an efficient 87g/km 1.6 TDI Ecomotive model, but many will go for the standard 1.6 TDI in SE specification.

-This is the first time that an estate version of the Leon has been offered, and SEAT has done a wonderful job of keeping the hatchback’s style in tact.
-It drives almost as well too, despite weighing 45kg more than the five-door, and the red-hot Cupra 300 edition brings that odd blend of high performance and load-lugging practicality, as a rival to the Ford Focus ST Estate.
+This is the first time that an estate version of the Leon has been offered, and SEAT has done a wonderful job of keeping the hatchback’s style intact.
+It drives almost as well, too, despite weighing 45kg more than the five-door, and the red-hot Cupra 300 edition brings that odd blend of high performance and load-lugging practicality, as a rival to the Ford Focus ST Estate.
 You can even get the Cupra 300 with four-wheel drive – assuming you’re willing to live with a dual-clutch DSG transmission.

 Maximum boot space of 1,470 is a few litres down on both the Skoda Octavia Estate and VW Golf Estate, but still near the top of the class.
-To make the most of every available inch, though, there are clever touches like a moveable boot floor, handles that flip the rear seats down from the boot and a folding front passenger seat to accommodate especially long objects.
+To make the most of every available inch, though, there are clever touches like a moveable boot floor, handles that flip the rear seats down from the boot and a front passenger seat that folds down to accommodate especially long objects.